githb21/solidity_homework/.ipynb_checkpoints/README-checkpoint.md

 ## Level Two: The `TieredProfitSplitter` Contract

-In this contract, rather than splitting the profits between Associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob): CEO is 60%, CTP 25%, and Bob 15%.
+In this contract, rather than splitting the profits between Associate-level employees, you will calculate rudimentary percentages for different tiers of employees (CEO, CTO, and Bob): CEO is 60%, CTO 25%, and Bob 15%.
 For any remainder, it will be sent to the CEO.

-Using the starter code, within the `deposit` function, perform the following:

 ### Test the contract